 The symptoms of PMS may look like other conditions or medical problems.
 Talk with a healthcare provider for diagnosis.

 There are very few additional tests aside from a complete health history and physical and pelvic exam.
 Your healthcare provider may ask that you keep a journal of your symptoms for several months.
 This is to better assess the timing, severity, onset, and duration of symptoms.

 Your healthcare provider will consider your age, overall health, symptoms and other factors when finding the best treatment for you.

-Lifestyle changes and sometimes medicines can help manage PMS symptoms.
+Lifestyle changes and sometimes medicines or an herbal remedy can help manage PMS symptoms.
 Medicines include:

 Water pills (diuretics) before symptoms start to reduce fluid buildup

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, to reduce pain
+Nonsteroidal anti-inflammatory drugs, such as aspirin and ibuprofen, to reduce pain